From Cairo to Alexandria: 4 Best Ways To Get There

 Most people opt to have both a guide and driver for the day, but if you're happy to visit Alexandria's historic sites independently, you can opt to have just a driver, which will lower the cost of the tour.

 A private tour is the no-stress way to visit Alexandria, with transport (either air-conditioned minibus or car) picking you up from your Cairo hotel, taking you directly to Alexandria's major sights, and dropping you back at your Cairo hotel when finished.

-Tours can be custom-built, but the usual stops for a day trip in Alexandria will be the Bibliotheca Alexandrina, with its Antiquities Museum and Manuscript Museum in the east of the city, the Catacombs of Kom Ash Shuqqafa and Pompey's Pillar and the Temple of Serapeum in the western suburb of Carmous, Fort Qaitbey at the tip of Alexandria's eastern bay (where the Pharos lighthouse, one of the ancient world's seven wonders, once stood), and the archaeological site of Kom Al Dikka in the central city.
+Many tours can be customized depending on your interests.
+The main stops you should think of, including if you're customizing your own tour, are the Bibliotheca Alexandrina, with its Antiquities Museum and Manuscript Museum in the east of the city, the Catacombs of Kom Ash Shuqqafa and Pompey's Pillar and the Temple of Serapeum in the western suburb of Carmous, Fort Qaitbey at the tip of Alexandria's eastern bay (where the Pharos lighthouse, one of the ancient world's seven wonders, once stood), and the archaeological site of Kom Al Dikka in the central city.

-Time for lunch at one of Alexandria's famed fish restaurants is factored into the tour, though typically not included in the tour price.
+Time for lunch at one of Alexandria's famed fish restaurants is normally factored into day tours from Cairo, though typically not included in the tour price.

 3. From Cairo to Alexandria by Bus

 A variety of bus companies offer services between Cairo and Alexandria.
 With services at least hourly between 5am and 11pm, this option is convenient for time choice but comes with the caveat that the bus stations in Alexandria aren't centrally located.

 From Cairo, companies including SuperJet, and West & Mid Delta run buses from Cairo Gateway Bus Station in central Cairo.